A WEEK SPENT IN A LUXURY HOTEL

 If an offer is almost too good to be true, it usually is, because they say that 'there's no such thing as a free lunch', let alone a week's cost-free accommodation at Malaysia's historic hotel, The Eastern and Oriental in Georgetown, Penang.

 So, when I receive such a proposal, I don't dismiss it as a scam, in fact, I jump at the opportunity because the offer has come from my BFF, and believe it or not, I'm doing her a small favour.
-You see, her husband is unable to travel and rather than cancel the holiday they had planned altogether, she has asked me to accompany her in his place.
+You see, her husband is unable to travel and rather than cancel the holiday they had planned together and lose her pre-paid accommodation, she has asked me to accompany her in his place.
 All I have to do is pay for my flights.
 I don't waste any time scanning the cost of travelling between Penang and Melbourne, and quickly secure flights on Air Asia from Avalon Airport for approximately $800, which includes some seat upgrades.

 So, here I am, sipping chilled French champagne and nibbling complimentary snacks from the mini-bar on the wrap-around balcony of an eastern-facing corner suite, which is ours for the week, whilst plotting our entertainment for the next seven days.
 I am not accustomed to staying in such luxurious surroundings; my usual choice of accommodation has fewer stars and is normally located in the outskirts of town.
 So I'm going to enjoy the view and the amenities of this remarkable and iconic hotel.

 We watch fishermen sail in their tiny fishing boats through the orange reflections on the water.
 They are black shadows on the wide ripples.
-Later, we'll watch them return in the dank, grey of the hazy afternoon
+Later, we'll watch them return in the dank, thick grey afternoon haze.

 Helene and I decide on an 'on-foot' itinerary to begin with.
 If the haze lifts over the next couple of days, an excursion to Penang Hill by the funicular railway would be a possibility.